 Table~\ref{tab:LDME_PDF} also lists the $\chi^2$ values for both the ``REF'' and ``FIT'' calculations.
-The $\chi^2/\text{ndp}$ and the fitted normalization factors for each data set are summarized in Table~\ref{tab:fit_xf}.
-The improved description of the differential cross sections is also confirmed by the overall $\chi^2_{total}/\text{ndf}$ and the $\chi^2/\text{ndp}$ values for various data sets.
+The $\chi^2/\text{ndp}$ and the fitted normalization factors for each dataset are summarized in Table~\ref{tab:fit_xf}.
+The improved description of the differential cross sections is also confirmed by the overall $\chi^2_{total}/\text{ndf}$ and the $\chi^2/\text{ndp}$ values for various datasets.
 The $\chi^2$/ndp of the pion-induced $x_F$ data sets, $\chi^2/\text{ndp}|^\pi_{x_F}$, are 1.8, 2.4, 5.9 and 4.5 for the SMRS, GRV, JAM and xFitter PDFs, respectively, an improvement of about a factor of three over that of ``REF''.
-As expected, the $\chi^2$/ndp of the proton-induced $x_F$ data sets, $\chi^2/\text{ndp}|^p_{x_F}$, are of similar values, around 2.0 for all four pion PDFs.
+As expected, the $\chi^2$/ndp of the proton-induced $x_F$ datasets, $\chi^2/\text{ndp}|^p_{x_F}$, are of similar values, around 2.0 for all four pion PDFs.
 In contrast, the $\chi^2/\text{ndp}$ of the integrated cross sections ($\chi^2/\text{ndp}|^{\pi^-,p}_{\sqrt{s}}$ ) are now larger since these data are not included in the global fit.

 Table~\ref{tab:LDME_PDF} also shows the newly fitted LDMEs.
 In comparison with the ``REF'' calculation, the ``FIT'' results give smaller $\langle \mathcal{O}_{8}^{H}[^{3}S_{1}] \rangle$ values for both SMRS and GRV PDFs, while the corresponding $\Delta_8^{H}$ LDMEs are slightly larger.
 For the JAM and xFitter PDFs the ``REF'' and ``FIT'' LDMEs remain consistent within their uncertainties.
 The $\chi^2/\text{ndp}|^{p}_{x_F, \sqrt{s}}$ have a mild dependence on the pion PDFs, only through the correlation of LDMEs and PDFs in the global fit.